tipi-build/docs/04-authentication.md

 On non-interactive usages of `tipi` credentials can be provided by setting the following environment variables: `TIPI_ACCESS_TOKEN`, `TIPI_REFRESH_TOKEN`, `TIPI_VAULT_PASSPHRASE`.

+These are available in files at the root of the tipi folder.

+> The tipi folder is either `/usr/local/share/.tipi/` on Unix platforms or `C:\\.tipi` on Windows.

+The content of these variables should be set as follow. :
+  - Content of the `.access_token` file as `TIPI_ACCESS_TOKEN`  environment variable
+  - Content of the `.refresh_token` file as `TIPI_REFRESH_TOKEN` environment variable
+  - `TIPI_VAULT_PASSPHRASE` plain as environment variable

 ## Authentication with a Personal Access Token on Github

 tipi.build grants access to your repositories automatically during the onboarding.